-On February 14, 2017 Paramount issued 2,090,000 units at \$1.75 per unit for aggregate proceeds of \$3,657,500 in a non-brokered private placement funding with accredited investors.
+On June 25, 2018, the Company entered into definitive agreements with accredited investors to issue common stock and warrants in a private transaction (the "Transaction").
+Under the terms of the Transaction, Paramount has sold an aggregate of 2,400,000 units at \$1.25 per unit for aggregate proceeds of \$3,000,000.
 Each unit consists of one share of common stock and one warrant to purchase one-half of a share of common stock.
-Each warrant has a two-year term and is exercisable at the following exercise prices: in the first year at \$2.00 per share and in the second year at \$2.25 per share.
-There were no commissions or underwriting fees paid in connection with the transaction.
-In March 2017, we filed and caused to be declared effective a registration statement on Form S-3 which registered for resale an aggregate of 3,135,000 shares of our common stock, including 1,045,000 shares issuable upon exercise of warrants that were offered and sold in the private placement.
+Each warrant will have a two-year term and will be exercisable at the following exercise prices: in the first year at \$1.30 per share and in the second year at \$1.50 per share.
+The Transaction closed on July 6, 2018.
+There were no commissions or underwriting fees paid in connection with the Transaction.